Sternbach-Software/YGW-Seforim-Catalog/README.md

 # License
-This software uses [HebMorph](https://github.com/synhershko/HebMorph) to for the Shoresh search, which is licensed under the GNU Affero General Public License version 3.
+This software uses [HebMorph](https://github.com/synhershko/HebMorph) for the Shoresh search, which is licensed under the GNU Affero General Public License version 3.

 # Screenshots